All Episodes

 We do have one other article that has come out.

-Two key Republican senators have now signaled to the President that he could replace Sessions after the midterm elections in November.
+Two key Republican senators have now signaled to the president that he could replace Sessions after the midterm elections in November.

-And he may be in line to head the judiciary committee next year.
+And he may be in line to head the Judiciary Committee next year.

-Clearly, Attorney General Sessions doesn't have the confidence of the President.
+Clearly, Attorney General Sessions doesn't have the confidence of the president.

 Sessions defending that.

-Anyway, joining us to uh delve into all of this, Phil Haney is one of the founding members of the Department of Homeland Security.
+He's one of the founding members of the Department of Homeland Security.

 His security clearances, interesting, have been revoked.